gospodinp/torei-rpg/rules.md

 To make a character, one of the first things you must choose is which of the five background types your character has.
 Try to pick the one that best describes your character.

 ##### Well-Rounded
 You're straightforward, adaptable, and well-balanced.
-Just the sort of person to set out to seek her or his fortune on a frontier world like Torei.
+Just the sort of person to set out to seek your fortune on a frontier world like Torei.

 ##### Strong History
 You're well educated, trained, or experienced.
 You're on Torei because something about your history makes you the best choice for the trip.